- Off road parking

 Shrewsbury 11 miles; Ironbridge 15 miles.

 The historic rural village of Crudgington is surrounded by wonderful Shropshire countryside, including Crudgington Moor, which is a haven for a variety of wildlife.
-The Wrekin Forest School sits in the village, and this 40 acre woodland adventure centre provides many hours of fun for all the family.
+The Wrekin Forest School is just a short walk away and this 40 acre woodland adventure centre provides many hours of fun for all the family.
 Only 15 miles away is the beautiful Ironbridge Gorge, a famous World Heritage Site.
 Home to the world's first iron-built bridge, the village is set in a lovely wooded valley in the heart of Shropshire, offering a fine selection of pubs, restaurants, shops and tea rooms.
 A collection of industrial and Victorian themed museums make up the ten Ironbridge Museums, including Blists Hill, a fantastic open air Victorian town.
 Discover the historic towns of Much Wenlock, Shrewsbury and Ludlow, as well as many NT properties and the fascinating Wroxeter Roman City, Stokesay Castle, Acton Scott Historic Farm and the renowned RAF Museum Cosford.
 There really is something for everyone in this delightful part of Shropshire.